jbshipman/template_api/README.md

 # Template_API

-This readme can be used not just a refernce for the template but also goes into details for how the user authentication works and why it is configured the way it is.
+This readme can be used not just a reference for the template but also goes into details for how the user authentication works and why it is configured the way it is.
+It is very important to note that this all comes from a great youtube series from [Edutechnical HTTPS session cookies](https://www.youtube.com/playlist?list=PLgYiyoyNPrv_yNp5Pzsx0A3gQ8-tfg66j).

 ## Configuration